On the day

 All our guests will need a ticket to enter the Great Hall - no one will be allowed in without one.

 Students need to collect their tickets and their guests tickets from the ticket desk in the foyer of the Parkinson Building.
 Guests can't collect their own guest ticket the student will need to do this.

 Guests entering the Great Hall

 Guests should be ready to enter the Great Hall 30 minutes before the ceremony start time.
 Please queue along the Baines Wing.
 Guest seating is not numbered and staff in the Great Hall will show you to a seat.

 Watching a live feed

 If you want to bring more than two people to your graduation day but don't have any extra tickets, your extra guests can watch a live feed of your ceremony in the Rupert Beckett Lecture Theatre.
 Live screenings will also be shown in Terrace in the Students Union.
 Tickets are not needed for either of these venues.

-A live feed of the ceremony is available online for free.
-All webcasts are archived after the event.
+A live feed of the ceremony is also available online to watch.

 Guests with young children